 Correspondence and website administration for this project are currently coordinated by two volunteers.
 We need your help.
-There is much more work to be done, and numerous opportunities exist for recognizing of the Cadet Nurses.
+There is much more work to be done, and numerous opportunities exist for recognizing Cadet Nurses.

 Here are several:

 We would like to see this website continue beyond its current purpose as a public educational tool to recognize U.S. Cadet Nurses.
-Financial contributions will defray costs associated with the website and mailings that are currently being assumed by volunteers.
+Financial contributions will defray costs associated with the website and mailings.

 Online transactions are managed by Paypal and coordinated by Elsie Szecsy.
 Your credit card statement will list your online donation as Paypal USCNC, if you use a credit card to make a donation.
 You may also donate via your Paypal account, if you have one.